Abhirup27/golf-tournament-app/README.md

 ## Steps

 1. Open a terminal and using cd, move your current working directory to the root of golf-tournament-app
-2. Create a .env file in the project's root dir
+2. Create a .env file in the project's root directory.

 ```
 $<Any_path>/golf-tournament-app/> touch .env
 ```

 3. First we need to choose the admin's password.
-To do this, open up nodeJS's command line using
+To do this, open up nodeJS's command line environment by typing node

 ```
 $<Any_path>/golf-tournament-app/> node